 In this vegan Singapore guide, I’ll show you some of the best vegan food, restaurants, groceries, and more.

-As most things are imported in Singapore (it’s a pretty small country), groceries and thus food in restaurants tend to be quite expensive.
-But if you don’t mind spending more on a holiday, this guide will help you find the food you want.
+As most things are imported in Singapore (it’s a pretty small country), groceries and thus food in restaurants can be on the expensive side.
+But if you don’t mind spending more on a holiday, this guide will help you find the food you love.

 This is vegan ice cream heaven.